jasonblanchard/front-end-presentation/presentation.md

 ## Challenges with front-end frameworks

 - Complexity
-- Hard things are easy and easy things are hard
+- "Hard things are easy and easy things are hard"
  - Authentication/authorization
  - Global application state, like flash messages
 - SEO is weird